MaxM2067/raman-paleothermometer/CONTEXT.md

 ### 🧮 Data Processing
 - Savitzky-Golay smoothing for Voigt method
 - Peak detection with multiple algorithms
-- Width calculation at user-defined heights
+- Width calculation at user-defined heights (for Simple method and as a target for Voigt fitting).
-- Automatic valley detection between peaks
+- Automatic valley detection between peaks for defining Voigt fitting intervals.
 - Temperature extraction from filenames
-- Pseudo-Voigt function fitting for peak analysis
+- Pseudo-Voigt function fitting for peak analysis, with width calculation at user-defined % height (from experimental tab settings) to determine the reported width.
+- Sophisticated interpolation and range-finding logic (`findTemperaturesForValue`, `findTemperatureRangesWithinSD`) to derive temperatures and their uncertainties/ranges from calibration curves, including handling of flat or near-flat segments.
 - Matrix operations for Savitzky-Golay coefficients
-- Linear interpolation for precise width measurements
+- Linear interpolation for precise width measurements in some contexts.

 ## Technologies Used